somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 Throughout this tutorial on LSTM, we will be using pieces from this [tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) by RStudio.
 There will be modifications, so be sure to follow along with the steps listed here and not the steps in the blog.
 If you'd like a deeper dive into LSTM, I would suggest reviewing this blog post in more detail.

-**Q5:** Packages:
+Packages:<br>
 Make sure you run install_keras() if you are working in R instead of the typical install.packages().
 Also, bring in recipes, dplyr, tibble, tibbletime, and ggplot2.

-Transforming the data for modeling:
+**Q5:** Transforming the data for modeling:<br>
 a.
-Creating three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq) to help quickly verify set lengths throughout this process <br>
+Create three columns: date as Date type, temperature as a numeric value, and a sequential id after sorted by Date ([seq.int](https://www.rdocumentation.org/packages/base/versions/3.6.1/topics/seq) to help quickly verify set lengths throughout this process <br>
 b.
-Splitting data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe (About 2/3 of the data for training and 1/3 for testing is a place to start)<br>
+Split data into a training and validation set (we will address the test set later) by just using the indexes of the dataframe (About 2/3 of the data for training and 1/3 for testing is a place to start)<br>
 c.
-Binding the training and validation set together with a key and set the index to be the date<br>
+Bind the training and validation set together with a key and set the index to be the date<br>

 Assuming the_date is the Date type of dates, the code for part c may look something like this:
 {% highlight r %}